 In the past decade most of the buildings (previously covered in layers of grime and soot) have undergone a massive façade-cleansing, lending added lustre to the city’s grand structures.
 Words: Katie Kelly Bell

-Looking for somewhere more remote to explore?
+Looking for somewhere more remote to explore or get away from it all?
 The wild card entry in this selection is Pantelleria, 85km off Italy’s southern coast.

 Its terraced bush vine growing technique handed down through centuries of generations was placed on the UNESCO world heritage list in late 2014.